VetalZloy/projectica/readme.md

 Projectica is a social network, which helps young developers to find like-minded ones.
 Also Projectica gives you abilities to create projects(startups) by your wish and hand-pick team for such project.
 If you need more details, visit [About] page.

 ### Deploying
-Projectica requires Java 8.
+Projectica requires Java 8 and Maven.
 Here is shown deploying process for Windows, MySQL and Gmail.

 1. Clone or download Projectica
 2. Open terminal, change directory to project folder and type: